 Word of mouth is powerful.
 Most people have no idea how much food goes to waste.
 And why would they?
 Our food production is so far removed from the daily lives of most of the people who eat the food that it’s tough to expect everyone to understand how it traveled from farm to table.
 We waste food, in part, due to a lack of awareness of just how much wasted food is piling up and how much of an impact it could have if diverted to worthy causes.

-Take the Waste It or Taste It quiz.
-Do a little research on your own.
 As you learn more about just how much food waste is piling up in our landfills and leaving families in our communities hungry, spread the word.
 Tell others, kindly, about the small steps they can take to be advocates for more efficient and effective food distribution in our country.
 You never know how much of an impact a few casual conversations can have as they travel through the grapevine.